Notation, sound generation, Contrabass tuba, Philipp Dangas

 Download size: 133 kilobytes

-Playing techniques and playing effects on the contrabass tuba
+Table summary of playing techniques on the contrabass tuba